unibz-core/Scior-Tester/documentation/OntCatOWL-Tester-Test2.md

 The aim of this test is to evaluate how information discovery varies with the increasing amount of input provided.
 Through the analysis of the generated dataset, a user must be able to answer the following questions for general research:

-- _Usually, how much information a user must provide to a model so that she/he can have more inferred information than asserted information?
+- _On average, how much information a user must provide to a model so that she/he can have more inferred information than asserted information?
 I.e., at which point does a user has more information discovered than provided?_
-- _Usually, how much information a user must provide to a model so that she/he can have all information about a model completely known?_
+- _On average, how much information a user must provide to a model so that she/he can have all information about a model completely known?_
-- _Usually, how much information a user must provide to a model to discover if it is consistent or not?
+- _On average, how much information a user must provide to a model to discover if it is consistent or not?
 I.e., at which point a user can detect that a model is inconsistent?_

 Regarding utility for specific models, the analysis of the data resulting from Test 2 can answer questions like: